-Using the misappropriated money, Bagai purchased a residential property at 1610 Edith Street in Berkeley, an act disguised as party business.
-This maneuver is verified in a diary1 entry by then-Ghadar Party President Bhagwan Singh Gyanee, who unknowingly visited what he believed to be a movement-owned house on January 2, 1917.
-Real estate records research, at Alameda County Assessor's Office, reveal the property was bought by V.D.
-Bagai from Watkins on August 7, 19162, and was not deeded to the Pacific Coast Hindustani Association until March 8, 19173—after mounting suspicions within the party.
-This sequence of events provides crucial evidence of Bagai's financial misconduct and betrayal of the revolutionary movement he claimed to support.
+Using the embezzled Ghadar Party funds, Bagai purchased a residential property at 1610 Edith Street in Berkeley, in August 1916, after few months of his arrival (Bagai family timeline in Berkeley).
+This maneuver is verified in a diary entry by then-Ghadar Party President Bhagwan Singh Gyanee, who unknowingly believed that visited what he believed to be a movement-owned house registered in Ram Chandra name on January 2, 1917.3 Real estate records research, at Alameda County Assessor's Office, reveal the property was bought by V.D.
+Bagai from Watkins on August 7, 1916, and was not deeded to the Pacific Coast Hindustani Association until March 8, 1917—after mounting suspicions within the party.4,5 This sequence of events provides crucial evidence of Bagai's financial misconduct and betrayal of the revolutionary movement he claimed to support.

 August 7, 1916 - Bagai purchases property using misappropriated Ghadar Party funds